Mido-a91/My_Portfolio/README.md

 2 - Segmenting and Clustering Toronto - K means Clustering and APIs

-3 - The Battle of Neighbourhoods - K means Clustering and APIs
+3 - The Battle of Neighbourhoods - K means Clustering and APIs (On Going Repo - Will be added here as Sub)

 4 - Video Games Sales - Linear Regression